-Arya is in desperate need of a blood stem cell transplant in order to give her a second chance of life.Become a donor
+Arya is in desperate need of a blood stem cell transplant in order to give her a second chance of life.Register now

 At just 12-years-old, Arya was diagnosed with Aplastic Anaemia in July 2020.
 Aplastic Anaemia is a life-threatening condition in which the body stops producing new blood cells that are needed to carry oxygen, prevent infection, and to stop bleeding.